solanoctua/Camera-Calibration/README.md

    - Ensure that the checkerboard is sufficiently visible with good contrast.
 Without good contrast, corner detection may fail.

 After collecting sufficient images, start the calibration script.
 If some checkerboard corners are not detected in certain images, those images will be automatically discarded.
+Once the calibration process is complete, the distortion can be modeled using the `VisualizePinholeDistortionModel.m` script.

 ## **Measuring Calibration Accuracy**
 Once the script completes, proceed with the following checks, unless an error occurs, in which case refer to the Troubleshooting section: